Central Bank of Iran: Islamic banking

 After the Islamic Revolution, the Central Bank was mandated to establish an Islamic banking law.
 In 1983 the Islamic Banking law of Iran was passed by Majlis.
 This law describes and authorizes an Iranian Shiite version of Islamic commercial laws (as differentiated from a less 'liberal' Sunni version).
-According to this law, Iranian banks can only engage in interest-free Islamic transactions (as interest is considered usury or "riba" and is forbidden by Islam and the holy book of Qur’an).
+According to this law, Iranian banks can only engage in interest-free Islamic transactions (as interest is considered usury or "riba" and is forbidden by Islamic law).

 In practice, Iran uses what are officially termed "provisional" interest rates, as rates paid to depositors or received from borrowers should reflect the profits or losses of a business.
 Under these rules, deposit rates, known as "dividends", are in theory related to a bank's profitability.
 In reality, however, these dividends have become fixed rates of return—depositors have never lost their savings because of losses made by the banks and almost never received returns larger than the provisional ex-ante profit rates.
 Interest charged on loans is presented as "fees" or a share of corporate profits.
 All such transactions are performed through (12) Islamic contracts, such as Mozarebe, Foroush Aghsati, Joalah, Salaf, and Gharzolhasaneh.
 Details of these contracts and related practices are outlined in the Iranian Interest-Free banking law and its guidelines.
 Examples are: